The Huffencooper Guide to New Orleans

 In general, the closer you get to Canal Street in the Quarter and Warehouse District, the more touristy the places are.
 The closer you get to Esplanade in the Quarter, the less touristy it is.
 It's also true that the farther from Bourbon Street you are, the less touristy it is.
 Bourbon Street is hard to avoid, though, so it's worth walking down it with a Hurricane or hand grenade in your hand just once.
 That will likely be more than enough.
 Your reward at the far end, away from Canal, is Lafitte's Blacksmith Shop, one of the city's oldest buildings and longest-running bars.
 It's dark and cozy, and many nights you'll find live piano or some other music.
 If you do feel the need to have a non-sugary cocktail on Bourbon Street, we suggest you try out Bourbon O. They had very good drinks, the bartenders know their stuff, and the women on stage are belting out classic Jazz tunes.
 It’s also connected to a hotel, so the bathrooms are comparatively clean and nice.

 Beach Bum Barry’s Latitude 29 is a tidy little tiki bar in a semi-deserted stretch of the Quarter across from a bunch of parking lots.
 Despite having neighbors like Coyote Ugly, it’s worth making a stop for some of the best tiki drinks in the country.
 Cinnamon ended up shepherding colleagues there three nights in a row on a recent business trip.
-It’s good enough to have inspired a copycat next door.
+It’s good enough to have inspired a nearby copycat.

 On Chartres on the other side of Jackson Square, Sylvain is a dark little bar with excellent food to go with its excellent cocktails — although we’ve usually just gotten the “southern antipasti” of pickles and charcuterie.